-At Work-Fit, we use sports therapy techniques to create holistic wellness plans in the workplace - and we know safety risks when we see them.
+At Work-Fit, we use sports therapy techniques to create on-site and telehealth holistic wellness plans in the workplace - and we know safety risks when we see them.
 To conduct a slip, trip, and fall risk assessment, or to find out how else Work-Fit can improve your business by protecting your employees, contact our team today.

 Share these winter walking tips with your team today!